Trade-off between complexity and energy in quantum phase estimation: Construction from First Principles

 \subsubsection{Complexity and Energy Minimisation}

-Apart from gate implementation, other components of the protocol also consume resource and they may have impact on the complexity as well.
-We will next consider a few of these contributions for a more complete energy benchmarking, namely the tasks of state preparation and measurement at the beginning and end of each sequence, respectively.
+Apart from gate implementation, other components of the protocol also \DT{cost energy to implement} and they may have impact on the complexity as well.
+We will next consider a few of these contributions for a more complete energy \DT{bookkeeping (see also Appendix~\ref{sec:Landauer})}, namely the tasks of state preparation and measurement at the beginning and end of each sequence, respectively.
 Before proceeding, we first describe qualitatively the difference brought by the additional cost.

-The two key quantities involved in the trade-off relation as illustrated in Figure~\ref{figure:resource} are the complexity $C$, or the minimal number of gates needed to reach a set objective (see Eq.~\eqref{QPEcomplexity}), and the corresponding total energy cost $R$ of the QPE protocol.
-For the latter, we now take into account the additional (or `external') cost of each round other than the one spent on gate implementation, denoted as $E_{\textrm{ext}}$.
+The two key quantities involved in the trade-off relation as illustrated in Figure~\ref{figure:resource} are the complexity $C$, or the minimal number of gates needed to reach a set objective~\eqref{QPEcomplexity}, and the corresponding total energy cost $R$.
+For the latter, we now take into account the additional (or `external') cost of each sequence other than the one spent on gate implementation, denoted as $E_{\textrm{ext}}$.
 Here it is treated as a constant for simplicity, while in general it may depend on parameters that can also affect the complexity, as we will see in Section~\ref{sec:stateprep}.
-The total resource cost as a function of $N$ is accordingly modified as
+The total \DT{energy} cost as a function of the sequence steps number $N$ is accordingly modified as

-We may denote $N_C$ and $N_R$ as the steps that minimise the total number of gates and the total resource cost, respectively, with the same constraint as in Eq.~\eqref{QPEcomplexity}:
+We may denote $N_C$ and $N_R$ as the steps that minimise the total number of gates and the total \DT{energy} cost, respectively, with the same constraint as in Eq.~\eqref{QPEcomplexity}:

 In Section~\ref{EngtoComp}, $E_{\textrm{ext}}=0$ and the two optimal steps coincide, $N_C=N_R$.
-However, with the additional resource cost they start to differ and the step optimisation becomes dependent on the quantity to be minimised.
-By construction, optimising for the total number of gates will result in a lower complexity at the expense of a higher total resource cost,
+However, with the additional \DT{energy} cost they start to differ and the step optimisation becomes dependent on the quantity to be minimised.
+By construction, optimising for the total number of gates will result in a lower complexity at the expense of a higher total \DT{energy} cost,

 and vice versa, with the equality attained if $E_{\textrm{ext}}=0$.